 A great thing about the digital age is that, in most cases, money changers are now mostly defunct; and that means so are their rates and unfair handling fees.

-ATMs are the best way to get your hands on local currency as and when you need it.
-When withdrawing your cash at an ATM however, there are a few things to keep an eye on.
+ATMs are the best way to get your hands on local currency.
+When withdrawing your cash, however, there are a few things to keep an eye on.
 Whenever the machine asks you if you’d like to withdraw in your native currency, or the local currency, always choose in the local currency.

 By doing this you will avoid paying the higher rates set by the ATM company.
 Instead, you will use your issuing bank’s official exchange rate, which is likely to be much lower.